chinamike65/hugo-tuolesi/content/book2/book2en.md

 The reasons for taking refuge

-(1) Believe in the Three Jewels and understand the merits of the Three Jewels.
+(1) Believe in the Three Jewels of Refuge and understand the merits of the Three Jewels of Refuge.

 (2) The lower rank is afraid of suffering and the suffering of the three evil realms; the middle rank is afraid that he will suffer from the six realms of reincarnation; the upper rank is afraid of the suffering of all beings in the six realms.